What is a Cybersecurity Assessment?

 The National Institute of Standards and Technology (NIST) outlined its guidelines for risk assessment processes in Special Publication 800-30.
 The guidance has been widely applied across industries and company sizes, primarily because the popular NIST Cybersecurity Framework (CSF) recommends SP 800-30 as the risk assessment methodology.

-Like the CIS RAM, NIST SP 800-30 uses a hierarchical model but, in this case, to indicate the extent to which the risk assessment results inform the organization.
+Like the CIS RAM, NIST SP 800-30 uses a hierarchical model, but in this case, to indicate the extent to which the risk assessment results inform the organization.
 Each tier, from one through three, expands to include more organizational stakeholders.

 Developed to support the NIST Risk Management Framework and NIST Cybersecurity Framework, SP 800-30 is a management template best suited for organizations that meet standards built from the NIST CSF or other NIST publications (e.g., defense and aerospace organizations, federal organizations, and contractors).